 Check which clubs have completed the SwimMark Network module.

 The Performance accreditation provides a benchmark for clubs who are coaching and developing performance athletes within Diving, Swimming, Synchronised Swimming or Water Polo.
 Clubs need to demonstrate that athlete pathways, the physical environment, quality coaching practices and support services are all in place for athletes to reach and maintain performance standards.
 Performance standards are measured by England Programmes.
 There are a varying number of elements to complete which are dependent on the discipline.
-Once achieved the accreditation will last for two years.
+Once achieved accreditation will last for two years with an annual health check to revalidate it.

 A club must have achieved SwimMark Essential Club accreditation and be actively engaged with a SwimMark Network to maintain their Performance accreditation.